prodo-dev/plz/README.md

 ### Functionality summary

-Much of what Plz helps automate are cloud-related tasks.
+Plz helps with the gruntwork around managing long-running tasks.
 It:

+1. reruns previous jobs as to make sure the results are repeatable,
+2. lets you customise parameters while keeping the work the same, and
+3. provides a history including the result and parameters, so that you have experiment data in a structured format.

+Plz also helps automate cloud-related tasks.
+It:

-1. starts a "worker" (typically on AWS EC2, but also locally) to run your job,
+4. starts a "worker" (typically on AWS EC2, but also locally) to run your job,
-2. packages your code, parameters and data and ships them to the worker,
+5. packages your code, parameters and data and ships them to the worker,
-3. runs your code,
+6. runs your code,
-4. saves the results (like losses) and outcomes (like models) so that you can back to them in the future, and
+7. saves the results (like losses) and outcomes (like models, but also the console output) so that you can back to them in the future, and
-5. takes down the worker.
+8. takes down the worker.

-It also:

-6. reruns previous jobs as to make sure the results are repeatable, and
-7. provides a history including the result and parameters, so that you have experiment data in a structured format.

 We build Plz following these principles: